 One hundred (100) prizes will be awarded in the Promotion.
 Each prize consists of one (1) $500 check.
 The Approximate Retail Value (“ARV”) of the prize(s) is $500.00.
 The winner(s) will be solely responsible for all taxes and all other fees and expenses not specified herein associated with the receipt and use of the prize(s).

-All sales, prize and other taxes, gratuities and any other incidentals associated with the prize are the sole responsibility of the prize winner.
+All sales, prize and other taxes, gratuities and any other incidentals associated with the prize are the sole responsibility of the prize winner(s).
 Prizes are not transferable or exchangeable and may not be substituted, except by sponsors for reasons of unavailability.
 In which case, a prize of equal or greater value will be awarded.
-The Station assumes no responsibility or liability for damages loss or injury resulting from acceptance or use of the prize.
-The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, promoter or performer.
+The Station assumes no responsibility or liability for damages, loss, or injury resulting from acceptance or use of the prize.
+The Station is not responsible for replacing tickets in the event of show cancellations as a result of weather, promoter, or performer.
 The Station reserves the right, in its sole discretion, to cancel or suspend a promotion, game or contest should a virus, bug, computer or other problem beyond the control of the Station corrupt the administration, security or proper execution of any Internet promotion, game or contest, or the Internet portion of any promotion, game or contest.
 The Station, in its sole discretion, may award prizes to entries received by alternate means.
-Decisions of the Station/Judges are final.
+Decisions of the Station/judges are final.

 Prize(s) is not transferable, and no substitution, assignment or cash equivalent of prize(s) is permitted, except by the Station (solely at its discretion), which reserves the right to substitute a prize or prize portion with another prize or prize portion of greater or equal value.
 The prize(s) are expressly limited to the item(s) listed above and unless otherwise expressly specified, do not include taxes, gratuities or any other expenses.
 Promotion Entities are not responsible for winners' limitations that prevent acceptance or use of prize(s).
 Entrants acknowledge that the Promotion Entities have not made, and are not in any manner responsible or liable for, any warranties, representations or guarantees, and hereby disclaim any and all warranties, expressed or implied, whether by contract or law, concerning any prize, including without limitation, implied warranties of quality, merchantability, mechanical condition or fitness for a particular purpose.
 Other restrictions may apply.